-Students with a minimum of a two-year degree from an accredited institution of higher education, with a minimum cumulative GPA of 2.0, may request a waiver from Success Strategies if they wish.
-Students who meet these criteria may request a waiver in writing from the Academic Dean.
-The Academic Dean will review the student academic transcript, and if the criteria are met, will waive the Success Strategies course requirement, and the grade will be posted in the Rasmussen College student record as a "CW."
+Students who have earned at least 24 semester or 36 quarter credits at an accredited institution of higher education, regardless of program of study, with a minimum cumulative GPA of 2.0, may request a waiver from Success Strategies if they wish.
+Students with a two-year degree or higher from an accredited institution of higher education, with a minimum cumulative GPA of 2.0, may also request a course waiver from Success Strategies.
+The Academic Dean will review the student academic transcript, and if the criteria are met, will waive the Success Strategies course requirement, and the grade will be posted in The Rasmussen College student record as a "CW."

 Students with a minimum cumulative GPA of 3.0 in their program major courses may request a waiver for any scheduled M or PT practicum coursework if they wish.
-Students must complete and submit the required paperwork to their Department Chair prior to the start of the quarter of the practicum for it to be waived.
+Students must complete and submit the required paperwork to their Program Coordinator/Director prior to the start of the quarter of the practicum for it to be waived.
 Students must have a variety of experiences in the necessary medical fields rather than from just one area, and documentation will be required from the student's employer.
-The Department Chair will inform the Academic Dean of the result of the evaluation, and if the waiver is granted the grade posted in the Rasmusen College student record will be a "CW."
+The Program Coordinator/Director will inform the Academic Dean of the result of the evaluation, and if the waiver is granted the grade posted in the Rasmusen College student record will be a "CW."